dragon66/icafe/README.md

 Who is using ICAFE
 ------------------

-* ExifStock http://www.stockphoto-tools.com/ for TIFF IPTC support.
+* ExifStock http://www.stockphoto-tools.com/ for metadata support like TIFF IPTC etc.
+* StockHelper http://saranaisoft.com/en/ for metadata support like IPTC, XMP etc.

 Where can I get the latest release?
 -----------------------------------